 I do not believe tour guides are about to disappear any day soon.

-A guidebook is not a travelogue
+A travel guidebook is not a travelogue

-In preparation of this article I was first tempted to merely link to the eminent article “On Travelogues” by Iain Manley and lay down my pen with the possible exception of commenting on his under-developed paragraphs about travel blogging.
+In preparing this article I was first tempted to merely link to the eminent article “On Travelogues” by Iain Manley and lay down my pen with the possible exception of commenting on his under-developed paragraphs about travel blogging.
 I chose to drop the comment and instead present a few contemplations of my own with respect to the theme I am exploring here.
 Manley refers to an article by Paul Theroux and I would also like to draw your attention to the interesting distinction on Wikipedia in terms of travel literature and also the article on guide books.

 Humans have always been interested in hearing about the adventures of travellers in faraway countries.
 Key names from the history of travel literature include Odysseus, Marco Polo, Robinson Crusoe, Gulliver, and the stories by Jules Verne.
 We find the same in the history of cinema: James Bond’s travels to all corners of the globe in every film spurn our fascination.
 Indiana Jones is another example and so is Lawrence of Arabia.
-Stories like these have reached the wider audience often with a fictitious content, but not always without a factual basis.
+Stories like these have reached the wider audience often with a fictitious content, but not always without a factual base.

 The fascination for the travelogue is also reflected in the world of the more academically and intellectually inclined readers and viewers: “Heart of Darkness” and “Apocalypse Now” is a book and film respectively of that type, and so are the official or unofficial accounts and biographies of known, actual persons.

-Our fascination for big personalities throughout history has often been founded on their geographical achievements – they have left home, entered the world of the unknown and been part of something we have not experienced ourselves: Alexander the Great, Genghis Khan, Columbus, Magellan or David Livingstone.
+Our fascination for big personalities throughout history has often been founded on their geographical achievements – they have left home, entered the world of the unknown and been part of something we have not experienced ourselves.
+Alexander the Great, Genghis Khan, Columbus, Magellan or David Livingstone.
 We Norwegians take great pride in reading about Leiv Eirikson, Roald Amundsen and Thor Heyerdahl.

 On the other hand I suppose that Thor Heyerdahl’s travelogue (account) from his Kon Tiki expedition has not resulted in many readers following suit.
 Henry Morton Stanley’s expedition in the footsteps of Dr Livingstone has probably been reiterated by more, I presume.
 Certainly the travels of Marco Polo are popular: The Silk Road is one of my own unaccomplished dreams.